LinKenCong/kyrie-dao-core/README.md

 ## Overview

-This project aims to create a decentralized autonomous organization (DAO) using ERC6551 protocol.
+This project aims to combining a decentralized autonomous organization with the ERC6551 protocol.
 The DAO will Utilize the ERC6551 protocol to create a special smart contract account for DAO members.
 This account will allow flexible management of DAO assets, bind with DAO's NFT (ERC721), serve as DAO member authentication for governance voting, and can hold other blockchain digital assets.
 The project also has the potential for future expansion and additional